rosmed/rosmed.github.io/ismr2025/index.md

 ## Session 3 (Part 1): Creating and loading the visual/kinematic of a custom robot in 3D Slicer

-In this tutorial, we will explore the basic features of SlicerROS2, including loading and visualizing URDF data in 3D Slicer, and connecting it to ROS Control.
+In this tutorial, we will explore the basic features of SlicerROS2, including loading and visualizing URDF data in 3D Slicer, and connecting it to ROS via topics (publishers and subscribers).
 - [MRI-Guided Robot-Assisted Prostate Biopsy with SmartTemplate](/tutorials/smarttemplate/)

 ## Session 3 (Part 2): Integration of 3D Slicer with AI-based segmentation, ROS2, and AMBF